Sidney Poitier

 Walker, Alexander.
 Stardom: The Hollywood Phenomenon.
 New York: Stein and Day, 1970.

-The penultimate chapter of this early study of Hollywood stardom, “Black Is Box-Office” (pp. 347–357), carefully examines Poitier’s stardom in the midst of changing times.
+The penultimate chapter of this early study of Hollywood stardom, “Black Is Box-Office” (pp. 347–357), carefully examines Poitier’s stardom in the midst of changing times for the dominant American film industry.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.